deepfakes/faceswap/INSTALL.md

 ## Installing dependencies

-### Python 3.6
+### Python >= 3.2

 Note that you will need the 64bit version of Python, especially to setup the GPU version!

 #### Windows
 Download the latest version of Python 3 from Python.org: https://www.python.org/downloads/release/python-364

 #### macOS

 By default, macOS comes with Python 2.7.
-For best usage, need Python 3.6.
+For best usage, need at least Python 3.2.
 The easiest way to do so is to install it through `Homebrew`.
-If you are not familiar with `homebrew`, read more about it here: https://brew.sh
+If you are not familiar with `homebrew`, read more about it here: https://brew.sh/

-To install Python 3.6:
+To install Python 3.2 or higher:

 ```
 brew install python3